ircdocs/modern-irc/index.md

 ### Registered User Mode

 This mode is widely-used, and the mode letter used for it is typically `"+r"`.
-The character used for this mode may vary depending on server software and configuration.
+The character used for this mode, and whether it exists at all, may vary depending on server software and configuration.

 If a user has this mode, this indicates that they have logged into a user account.